renproject/renvm-tracker/README.md

 # `RenVM Tracker`

 The RenVM Tracker is a server that syncs RenVM blocks and tracks volume, locked amounts and historic asset prices.

 # Usage

-The interface is a GraphQL endpoint running at https://renvm-tracker.herokuapp.com.
+The interface is a GraphQL endpoint running at https://renvm-tracker.herokuapp.com (mainnet) and https://renvm-tracker-testnet.herokuapp.com (testnet).

 There is one type of queryable entities, `Snapshots`, which contain RenVM's statistics for a specific timestamp.

+Snapshots can be queried by providing a Unix timestamp in seconds.
+The request will return the most recent `Snapshot` before or at that timestamp.
+If the timestamp is from before the first `Snapshot`, an error will be thrown.

 The volume in a `Snapshot` is the total since the network came online, so to get the volume of a specific period (e.g. 1 month), you should get the snapshots from the start and the end of the period and subtract the volume and locked amounts.